jenkinsci/jenkins/CONTRIBUTING.md

 ## IntelliJ suggestion

 In case you are using IntelliJ, please adjust the default setting in respect to whitespace fixes on save.
-The setting can be found in Settings -> Editor -> General -> On Save -> Remove trailing spaces on: `Modified lines` This will help minimize the diff, which makes reviewing PRs easier.
+The setting can be found in Settings -> Editor -> General -> On Save -> Uncheck Remove trailing spaces on: `Modified lines` This will help minimize the diff, which makes reviewing PRs easier.

 We also do not recommend `*` imports in the production code.